Impact

 Risk and Exploitability

-The vulnerability is rated as high severity by Chromium.
-Although the EPSS score is not available, the lack of a CISA KEV listing suggests no publicly known widespread exploitation yet.
+The vulnerability is rated with a CVSS score of 6.5 by Chromium, indicating medium severity.
+Although the EPSS score is only < 1% and there is no CISA KEV listing, the lack of public exploitation suggests it is not widely abused yet.
 The likely attack vector requires an attacker to first compromise the renderer process, which may occur through compromised extensions, malicious content, or other local privilege escalation.
 Once the renderer is controlled, the same‑origin policy can be bypassed with a crafted page, granting read or write access to cross‑origin resources.

 OpenCVE Enrichment